Actors Ensemble of Berkeley

-In 1965 AE began producing plays at Live Oak Theatre, shared with many other groups.
+In 1965 AE began producing plays at Live Oak Theatre, attached to the community center in Live Oak Park, shared with many other groups.
 In 1978 Proposition 13 was passed in California, reducing the funding available for the City to manage the building.
 AE contracted with the City of Berkeley to manage Live Oak Theatre for the public.
-In the 2000's AE began appending the words "of Berkeley" to its name in order to differentiate itself from the nearby and similarly named Diablo Actors Ensemble, most recently of Walnut Creek, CA. The arrangement with the City for the use of Live Oak Theater continued until 2013, when TheatreFirst took over managing the theatre after an open bidding process.
+In the 2000s AE began appending the words "of Berkeley" to its name in order to differentiate itself from the nearby and similarly named Diablo Actors Ensemble, most recently of Walnut Creek, CA. The arrangement with the City for the use of Live Oak Theater continued until 2013, when TheatreFirst took over managing the theatre after an open bidding process.
 The venue is as of 2025 managed by Korsa Musical Theater Company, formerly Youth Musical Theater Company.

 In 2013, AE became nomadic, performing in numerous venues, including performances at Live Oak Theater as well as La Val's Subterranean Theater, Berkeley's Old (Red) Finnish Hall, also known as Toveri Tupa, and most prominently in John Hinkel Park where performances have been held in the summers since 2013.
 Notable contributors in recent years include Stanley Spenger, Jerome Solberg, Vicki Siegel, Jeff Trescott, Michael R. Cohen, Jane Goodwin, Gabriel Ross, Paulette Herring, Jonathan Gordon, Alecks Rundell, Nathan Bogner, Tracy Baxter, and Jay Manley.

 In 2019 the City of Berkeley recognized Actors Ensemble's contributions via a proclamation.

 This article includes in a condensed form some information from the history published on the AE website.